 Problems That Could Arise When Bleeding Radiators

-There are several problems that could arise and to save you standing there scratching your head, we have covered some of the more common ones below to try and help you get your system sorted without professional help.
+There are several problems that could arise and to save you from standing there scratching your head, we have covered some of the more common ones below to try and help you get your system sorted without professional help.

 No Bleed Valve on Radiator

 It is a common occurrence that many people are unable to locate the bleed valve on a radiator leading them to believe that in fact there is no bleed valve on a radiator.
 If you think that there is no bleed valve on your radiator, you have made a mistake and have just been unable to locate it.
 Some bleed valves are located on the back of radiators under small covers or caps, and I have also come across some towel rails that have the bleed valve extremely well hidden.

 If you are thinking there is no bleed valve on your radiator, have another look, it will be there.

 Radiator Key Doesn’t Fit